US Anti-Money Laundering Compliance

 Office of Foreign Assets Control

-SGUS must comply with the sanctions administered and enforced by the Office of Foreign Assets Control of the U.S. Department of the Treasury (“OFAC”) (http://www.treasury.gov/about/organizational-structure/offices/Pages/Office-of-Foreign-Assets-Control.aspx) and any other related U.S. laws and regulatory requirements, whether as a matter of law or SGUS policy.
-In addition, SGUS complies with the European Union (“EU”) sanctions and restrictive measures which apply across all its member states (http://eeas.europa.eu/cfsp/sanctions/index_en.htm), as well as sanctions imposed by the United Nations.
+SGUS must comply with the sanctions administered and enforced by the Office of Foreign Assets Control of the U.S. Department of the Treasury (“OFAC”) (https://www.treasury.gov/about/organizational-structure/offices/Pages/Office-of-Foreign-Assets-Control.aspx) and any other related U.S. laws and regulatory requirements, whether as a matter of law or SGUS policy.
+In addition, SGUS complies with the European Union (“EU”) sanctions and restrictive measures which apply across all its member states (https://eeas.europa.eu/cfsp/sanctions/index_en.htm), as well as sanctions imposed by the United Nations.

 OFAC sanctions prohibit or restrict SGUS from engaging in activity that involves sanctioned persons or comprehensively sanctioned countries and regions.
 Depending on the particular sanctions regime, SGUS may be required to freeze assets, reject transactions, not extend credit or provide services, including financial services, or take other specific actions.
 SGUS is prohibited from engaging in or facilitating transactions that have any connection to sanctioned person or countries or regions, unless such activity is exempt from the prohibitions or is subject to a general or specific OFAC license.
 Except as specifically authorized or permitted by OFAC and other applicable sanctions laws and regulations, SGUS customers must ensure that none of their investments, services, goods or trade involving sanctioned persons, countries or regions are sent to or processed through SGUS, or are funded or otherwise facilitated by financing provided by SGUS.
 SGUS will take appropriate action, including potentially blocking (i.e., freezing) or rejecting funds, with respect to transactions that appear to violate applicable sanctions laws and regulations.